eChecks vs ACH: What’s the Difference?

 What are eChecks?

-There are four main steps in eCheck processing.
-These are:
+There are four main steps in eCheck payment processing.
+Let’s understand each of them below:

 The customer needs to send an authorization request before initiating the payment to the merchant.
 This process can be completed through several mediums such as an online form, direct phone conversation, or signed order form.